6 arguments to refute your climate-denying relatives this holiday

 5. Uncle Frank is back at it: “Climate change is a good thing.

 Hold my eggnog.

 For many reasons — economic, environmental, physiological — climate change will have a net negative impact on the world.
-New research even shows we’ve significantly underestimated the financial risks of climate change around the world.
+Research even shows we’ve significantly underestimated the financial risks of climate change around the world.

 The United States stands to lose billions of dollars, second only to India in terms of the negative economic impact.
-In our warming world, U.S. estimates currently sit at a loss of 10 percent of its $19 trillion GDP by 2100.
-If we start curbing climate change, this amount could fall to 1 percent.
+In our warming world, U.S. estimates currently sit at a loss of one to four percent of its GDP each year by 2100.

 But enough with the economic hypotheticals.
 We’re already seeing how dangerous climate change is to plants and animals as well as humans.